 Annie, tell Willie he better lay low tonight.
-A crazy nigger messed with a white lady today.
+A crazy n***** messed with a white lady today.
 Some of the boys’ll be coming over here later.

 In Stamps the segregation was so complete that most Black children didn’t really, absolutely know what whites looked like.

 Maya describes the town where she grew up as wholly segregated.
 Black and white sections divide the town, which features separate schools and sections in the movie theater.
 The only white people Maya and her neighbors see with any regularity are the “powhitetrash” who live on Momma’s land and shop at her store.
 Because the two races rarely comingle, no familiarity or acceptance develops between the races.
-Blacks and whites do not see one another as individuals and people but as aliens.
+Black and white people do not see one another as individuals and people but as aliens.

 The Black woman in the South who raises sons, grandsons and nephews had her heartstrings tied to a hanging noose.
 Any break from routine may herald for them unbearable news.